fastlane/docs/docs/contributing.md

 ## Contributing New Actions

 There are different approaches to build your own _fastlane_ actions.
 You can either build your own local actions, or provide your own fastlane plugin.
-For more information, check out [Plugins.md](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Plugins.md#readme).
+For more information, check out [_fastlane_ Plugins](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Plugins.md#readme).

 ## Developing